 The Sac County Quilt-A-Fair has benefited from outstanding speakers and talented quilters during its brief history.
 Eleanor Burns, a prolific quilt designer and publisher, chose to visit Sac County in 2009 and be a part of the Quilt-A-Fair.
 She displayed a number of her quilts, signed books and visited with admirers throughout the show.
 She also gave a special lecture to preview her new book about barn quilts.
 Diana Beaubien, a quilter and designer from Denison, has presented a first trunk show at the Quilt-A-Fair featuring her machine quilting and her own line of quilt patterns.
 Susan Bergman, of Arthur, together with her daughter, daughter-in-law and grandchildren, has presented five generations of family quilts in their trunk show.
 Sandi McMillan, an award-winning quilter from Nebraska has been featured at the Quilt-A-Fair, with a special display of her quilts, a trunk show and a lecture.
 Susan Cleveland, the 2010 Minnesota Quilter of the Year, has also been a featured speaker for the Quilt-A-Fair.

+In 2013, Cynthia Thiessen Hickok, an internationally recognized fiber artist, was featured in her own home town.
+The crowds also enjoyed trunk shows of Judy Niemeyer quilts.
 Outstanding vendors have also been an integral part of the Sac County Quilt-A-Fair since its beginning.
 In addition to their decorative booths filled with patterns, fabrics, tools and other essentials for quilt enthusiasts, the vendors have provided interesting demonstrations on stage each year.
 These demonstrations have featured new techniques, new tools and other tips to help quilters improve their skills.

-Visitors to the Sac County Quilt-A-Fair have been welcomed to the show each season with a gift bag and a wide array of door prizes, courtesy of area businesses.
 A sale area of "Bits and Pieces" offers visitors the chance to browse through gently used quilting books, patterns, fabrics and other quilting tools.
 To be family friendly, organizers of the Quilt-A-Fair have incorporated classic car and tractor shows on the fairgrounds.
 Quilters and their family members, as well as many others, have enjoyed beautiful fall weather and the interesting line-up of classic cars and tractors.

 Other outdoor attractions that have added flavor to the Sac County Quilt-A-Fair were the food stands and the Quilt Gazebo, featuring an array of beautiful barn quilts for sale.